OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 Take into consideration the following guidelines:

 1. Ensure that your app meets the basic accessibility requirements.
-See the section [Basic accessibility settings](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Basic_accessibility_settings).
+See the section [Enabling the built-in accessibility features](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Enabling_the_built-in_accessibility_features).

 2. Early in development, test your app against the accessibility success criteria for the level you are targeting and fix the issues.
 See the section [Testing and fixing accessibility issues](testing-fixing-accessibility-issues.md).